 - ENVRI-FAIR contribution on FAIRness data implementation with 31 datasets from biodiversity and ecosystem subdomains from Portuguese data providers, related to species occurrence and including DNA barcoding sequences (IBI project) published within project life (2019-2023).
-Occurrence data provide primary biodiversity information of evidence identified species, and InBIO Barcoding Initiative (IBI) aims to develop a reference collection of DNA barcoding sequences, primarily covering Portuguese invertebrate taxa, both of these accessible data providing a tool in ecological studies.
+Occurrence data provide primary biodiversity information of evidence identified species, and InBIO Barcoding Initiative (IBI) aims to develop a reference collection of DNA barcoding sequences, primarily covering Portuguese invertebrate taxa, both of them providing a tool for ecological studies.
 These data and metadata are in compliance with FAIRness implementation.
-The datasets are available on the LifeWatch ERIC Metadata Catalogue and GBIF (Portuguese Node). - Open Earth Monitor Cyberinfrastructure (OEMC) LifeWatch Portugal is contributing with the Preparation of marine/ terrestrial biodiversity and landscape diversity in-situ data.
-Occurrence and percentage cover of intertidal macrospecies (molluscs, crustaceans, echinoderms, algae, etc) at ~25 locations across the Atlantic coast of Europe, from Scotland to Morocco.

-Consolidation/mobilisation of data - Datasets from biodiversity and ecosystem subdomains from Portuguese data providers.
+The datasets are available on the LifeWatch ERIC Metadata Catalogue and GBIF (Portuguese Node). - Open Earth Monitor Cyberinfrastructure (OEMC) - contribution to the preparation of marine/terrestrial biodiversity and landscape diversity in-situ data.
+Occurrence and percentage cover of intertidal macrospecies (molluscs, crustaceans, echinoderms, algae, etc) at ~25 locations across the Atlantic coast of Europe, from Scotland to Morocco. - Consolidation/mobilisation of data datasets from biodiversity and ecosystem subdomains from Portuguese data providers.
 Species occurrence/abundance and DNA barcode, abiotic variables and species trophic interactions and dietary metabarcoding datasets.
-The datasets are available on the LifeWatch ERIC Metadata Catalogue (linked to ENVRI-FAIR project outputs/participation).
+The datasets are available on the LifeWatch ERIC Metadata Catalogue (linked to ENVRIFAIR project outputs/participation).
 186 datasets available through LifeWatch Portugal.